keyafaz/exp-tracker/README.md

-# node-react-template
+# node-react-boilerplate

-Node and React template for easy deployment to Heroku
+Node and React boilerplate for easy deployment to Heroku

 ### Bolierplate Includes